 For lower volume traders and beginners, their cost can be slightly higher compared to a few regulated brokers in South Africa.
 Large volume traders can take advantage of the lower spreads and commission with Raw account type.
 Plus, traders can trade a wider range of CFD instruments at BDSwiss compared to other CFD brokers in SA.

-BDSwiss offers useful analytical features to assist the traders.
-The lack of FSCA regulation, ZAR-based account, local phone number, and local office is a major drawdown for traders in South Africa.
+But the lack of FSCA regulation, local phone number, and local office are some of the major drawdown we find for traders in South Africa.

-BDSwiss is a CySEC, FSC & FSA authorized forex & CFD broker.
+BDSwiss is a FSC & FSA authorized forex & CFD broker.
 But they are not regulated with FSCA in South Africa.
+Their global company BDS Ltd. is not regulated with any Top-tier regulation.

 BDSwiss has a range of payment methods which include wallets & Bank Wire Transfer.
-But they don’t accept local bank transfers in Rand (ZAR) in South Africa currently, not is Internet Banking Transfer or EFT option available for withdrawals.
+South African traders can also transfer in ZAR using Internet/Local Banking and EFT option, which is available for withdrawals as well.

 Important: We don't accept any payments or kickbacks from any forex broker(s) to delete or change any reviews.
 We welcome Forex Brokers to reply to reviews on our website & share their side of the story to keep the process honest and fair for both sides.